 Sunday, September 4, 2022

-September: On Autumn Equinox, Fairies, and the Importance of Portals
+September: On Autumn Equinox, Fairies and Portals

 Art credit: Daniela Simina

 The treetops have just begun to turn gold.
 Whenever the wind picks up, leaves dance in the air and twirl their way to the ground.
-The days are still long but the light has a different quality to it, and the sunsets are made of amber.
-September: the very word sounds magical, resonating like old bronze bells that in the century past called schoolchildren in to classrooms.
-September: the name, as the month itself, brims with memories and magic, and memories about magic from as far back as my childhood years, and sometimes from even farther back…
+The days are still long but the light has a different quality to it and the sunsets are made of amber.
+September: the very word sounds magical, resonating like old bronze bells that in the century past called schoolchildren to classrooms.
+September: the name, as the month itself, brims with memories and magic, and memories about magic from as far back as my childhood years and sometimes from even farther back…

 Altar for Autumn Equinox 2016.
 Photo credit Daniela Simina

 I am thus getting ready for the Autumn Equinox and once I’ll have a relatively clear outline for the ceremony, I will share.
-Maybe several of us can coordinate, and gather more power by working together.
+Maybe several of us can coordinate and gather more power by working together.

-In line with everything that I said in the last part of this post about the need for ushering more of the Fairy into the human world as necessary albeit not devoid of danger course of action, I made a list of resources that I believe to be very useful.
+In line with everything that I said in the last part of this post about the need for ushering more of the Fairy into the human world as a necessary albeit not devoid of danger course of action, I made a list of resources that I believe to be very useful.

 1. Morgan Daimler, “Fairy Witchcraft”, “Fairycraft”, “Traveling the Fairy Path”, “Living Fairy”, “21st Century Fairy: The Good Folk in the New Millennium”, and for those particularly interested in the Irish fairies, “Aos Sidhe: Meeting the Irish Fair Folk” is one of the best resources available anywhere on the market.
 Also, I would recommend the books in the high fantasy series “Between the Worlds”, and “Into Shadow” by the same author.
-Daimler does an amazing job at developing fantasy characters in ways that do not distort traditional lore.
+Morgan does an amazing job at developing fantasy characters in ways that do not distort traditional lore.

 Also, Morgan Daimler's blog “Living Liminally”, https://lairbhan.blogspot.com , is a great resource.